What is metformin and sitagliptin?

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.

-Metformin and sitagliptin is only part of a complete program of treatment that may also include diet, exercise, weight control, foot care, and eye care.
-Follow your diet, medication, and exercise routines very closely.
+Metformin and sitagliptin is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
+Follow your doctor's instructions very closely.

 Store at room temperature away from moisture and heat.